actions/runner/docs/start/svcsystemd.md

-# Running As A Service On Unix with SystemD
+# Running As A Service On Unix with systemd

 Key Points:
   - This is a convenience which only creates OS specific service files.
-  - SystemD is used on Linux.
-Ubuntu 16 LTS, Redhat 7.1 has SystemD
+  - systemd is used on Linux.
+Ubuntu 16 LTS, Redhat 7.1 has systemd
-  - SystemD commands require sudo
+  - systemd commands require sudo

 ## Managing the Service